FirefoxMetzger/panda_gazebo_sim/README.md

 # Franka Emika Panda Simulator

+**⚠️ This simulator has been archived in favor of Ignition Gazebo ⚠️**

+Gazebo has reached its end-of-life and has been superseeded by [Ignition](https://ignitionrobotics.org/home).
+Consequentially, I migrated this simulator to Ignition and the new source code to run simulations can be found in a new repository: https://github.com/FirefoxMetzger/panda-ignition-sim

 The purpose of this repo is to provide an easy-access simulator for the Franka Emika Panda robot.
 It does so using Gazebo, ROS1, and Docker.
 This allows to quickly start and stop a simulator without having to struggle too much setting